The state of your credit card, your liabilities or your assets, history of your transactions are collectively known as credit health.

 What is a Credit Score?

 Your Credit Report is a real Report with detailed insight about your Credit History.
 Your Credit Score is a number, on a scale from 350 to 850 that speaks to how likely you are to achieve your money related obligations.
-Moreover, a good credit score allows you to qualify for better rates and terms.
+Moreover, a good credit score allows you to qualify for better rates and terms, so you can forget about bad credit loans.

 The classic credit score scale: